crasowas/app_privacy_manifest_fixer/README.md

 - **Seamless Integration**: Easily integrates or uninstalls from your iOS project.
 - **Automated Analysis**: Analyzes API usage and updates privacy manifests during the build process.
 - **Custom Templates**: Supports customizable privacy manifest templates for apps, generic frameworks, and specific frameworks.
-- **Easy Upgrades**: Includes a script to easily upgrade the tool to the latest version.
+- **Easy Upgrades**: Includes a script for upgrading the tool to the latest version.

 ## Installation Guide